bartoszmodelski/ebsl/docs/notes1.md

+# Queues
-* Benchmarked queues, removed some slow blocking in the dequeue of MPMC, created sharded MPMC that scales far better (enque random and blocking, deque iters over all queues).
+Benchmarked queues, removed some slow blocking in the dequeue of MPMC, created sharded MPMC that scales far better (enque random and blocking, deque iters over all queues).

 Result: https://github.com/bartoszmodelski/ebsl/blob/main/evaluation/queue/queues2.png - half domains send, half receive.
 LF - lock-free, LFM - sharded.

+# Staged architecture
-* Queues between stages don't really improve latency.
+Queues between stages don't really improve latency.
 If the tasks are very lightweight and queue very optimized the performance is similar - gains from pooling are similar to costs of extra queueing.
 If the tasks are heavy, I think that work-stealing wins due to better resource allocation.

 Tested with 5 pools undercommited & overcommited.